How fluid and crystallized intelligence change across the lifespan

 Our free IQ test is age-normed and takes about ten minutes.
 Instant results with a full cognitive breakdown.

-Take the Free IQ Test →Fluid intelligence peaks around 20–25.
-Crystallized intelligence peaks around 45–55.
+Fluid intelligence peaks around 20–25.
+Crystallised intelligence peaks around 45–55.
 Overall cognitive ability remains relatively stable through most of adulthood because gains in knowledge and experience offset declines in processing speed.

 Research suggests that physical exercise, continued learning, social engagement, and adequate sleep all help maintain cognitive function in older adulthood.
 The improvements are modest but meaningful, especially for preserving processing speed and working memory.